ESTJ - ENTJ difference

 So what makes these two personality types different?

 There are many differences, most of which obviously stem from the N-S difference.
-ESTJ and ENTJ are both dominant extroverted thinkers (The thinking is supported by information gathered through introverted sensing (Si) and the ENTJs thinking is supported by introverted intuition (Ni).
+ESTJ and ENTJ are both dominant extroverted thinkers (The) but the ESTJs thinking is supported by information gathered through introverted sensing (Si) and the ENTJs thinking is supported by introverted intuition (Ni).

 What does this really mean?